mcfnord/rml/src/dishonest.md

 of defendants and subordinants alike.
 I borrow from the clear words of credible sources in court documents and official memoes.
-It's a turkey shoot, because at this point the patterns of narcissistic abuse within the Prosecutor's Office are so numerous and clear.
+It's a turkey shoot, because at this point the patterns of narcissistic abuse within the Prosecutor's Office are numerous and clear.
 And I worry that people who can't laugh might succumb to despair.
 I remember that right now there's a guy in jail who couldn't fight back against illicit prosecutor